GEM: Glare or Gloom, I Can Still See You -- End-to-End Multimodal Object Detection: INTRODUCTION

 \section{INTRODUCTION}

 Modern intelligent systems such as autonomous vehicles or assistive robots should have the ability to reliably detect objects in challenging real-world scenarios.
-Object detection is one of the widely studied problems in the computer vision research.
+Object detection is one of the widely studied problems in computer vision.
 It has been addressed lately by employing deep convolutional neural networks where the state-of-the-art methods have achieved fairly accurate detection performances on the existing datasets~\cite{lin2017focal, liu2016ssd, redmon2018yolov3, ren2015faster}.
-However, the vision models are largely fragile and do not generalize across realistic unconstrained scenarios, such as changing lighting conditions or other environmental circumstances which were not covered by the training data \cite{yin2019fourier}.
-The failure of the detection algorithms in such conditions could lead to potentially catastrophic results as in the case of self-driving vehicles.
+However, these vision models are fragile and do not generalize across realistic unconstrained scenarios, such as changing lighting conditions or other environmental circumstances which were not covered by the training data \cite{yin2019fourier}.
+The failure of the detection algorithms in such conditions could lead to potentially catastrophic results, as in the case of self-driving vehicles.

-One way to address this problem is to utilize a data-augmentation strategy \cite{hendrycks2020many}.
-It refers to the technique of perturbing data without altering class labels, and has been proven to greatly improve model robustness and generalization performance~\cite{mazhar2021rsh}.
-Nevertheless, this is insufficient for the cases where the sensor fails to acquire the information due to malfunctions or its technical limitations.
-For example, the output of the standard passive cameras degenerates with reduced ambient light, while thermal cameras or LiDARs are less affected by illumination changes.
+One way of addressing this problem is to employ a data-augmentation strategy \cite{hendrycks2020many}.
+It refers to the technique of perturbing data without altering class labels, and it has been proven to greatly improve robustness and generalization performance~\cite{mazhar2021rsh}.
+Nevertheless, this is insufficient for the cases where the sensor fails to acquire information due to malfunction or its technical limitations.
+For example, the output of standard passive cameras degenerates with reduced ambient light, while thermal cameras or LiDARs are less affected by illumination changes.

-Multi-sensor configurations are known to provide redundancy and often enhance performance of the detection algorithms.
-Moreover, efficient sensor fusion strategies minimize uncertainties, increase reliability and are crucial in achieving robustness against asymmetric sensor failures~\cite{Bijelic2020a}.
-Although, increasing number of sensors might enhance the performance of detection algorithms, this comes with a considerable computational/energy cost.
+Multi-sensor configurations are known to provide redundancy and often enhance the performance of the detection algorithms.
+Moreover, efficient sensor fusion strategies minimize uncertainties, increase reliability, and are crucial in achieving robustness against asymmetric sensor failures~\cite{Bijelic2020a}.
+Although, increasing the number of sensors might enhance the performance of detection algorithms, this comes with a considerable computational and energy cost.
 This is not desirable in mobile robotic systems, which typically have constraints in terms of computational power and battery consumption.
-In such cases, intelligent choice/combination of sensors is critical.
+In such cases, intelligent choice and combination of sensors are crucial.